Ask for maximum likelihood estimation homework help

 Importance of maximum likelihood estimation

-The maximum likelihood estimation is a statistical technique used to determine the values of different parameters in a model.
+Maximum likelihood estimation is a statistical technique used to determine the values of different parameters in a model.
 The values of the parameters are calculated in such a way that they maximize the probability that the process performed by the model produces the desired results.
 This definition may still sound cryptic to students who are new to this concept, so our data analysis homework help experts have discussed it comprehensively below to make it a little easier to understand.

 What are the parameters?